What is joint life insurance?

 - The costs of getting insured for term vs. permanent coverage

 Term life is generally the more affordable choice, particularly when you’re young and in good health.
-Before committing to any life insurance policy for yourself and/or your spouse, run the numbers.
+Before committing to any life insurance policy for yourself and/or your partner, run the numbers.

 Buying life insurance, as a married couple or other partnership, is an important step, especially if loved ones depend on you financially.
 Understanding how joint and single life insurance policies can meet your needs can guide you toward the coverage that’s the best fit.